 Lexington is a very small village located in the state of Michigan.
 With a population of 1,118 people and two constituent neighborhoods, Lexington is the 456th largest community in Michigan.

-Unlike some villages, Lexington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lexington are a mix of both white- and blue-collar jobs.
+Lexington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lexington is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Lexington who work in teaching (13.10%), sales jobs (12.18%), and management occupations (8.97%).

 The per capita income in Lexington in 2018 was $31,831, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $127,324 for a family of four.
 However, Lexington contains both very wealthy and poor people as well.

 The people who call Lexington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lexington residents report their race to be White, followed by Native American.
 Important ancestries of people in Lexington include German, English, Irish, French, and Polish.

 The most common language spoken in Lexington is English.
 Other important languages spoken here include Polish and Italian.